 Best destinations for winter camping

-Camping in the winter?
-Why not!
-It’s a lot simpler than you might think.
 Whether you’re an expert or just getting started, we’ve got you covered with tips on where to go and how to stay warm while winter camping.
-Give it a try in the comfort of an oTENTik, or cozy up in your own tent at one of our many Parks Canada campsites.
-Let yourself be tempted by our frosty suggestions and make your winter camping reservation today!
+Give it a try in the comfort of an oTENTik or a yurt, or cozy up in your own tent at one of our many campsites.
+Let yourself be tempted by our frosty suggestions.

 Location: Kouchibouguac National Park